Renewables ride on the sheep’s back

 Some farmers have also reported benefits for the livestock themselves.
 A recent case study featured by the Australia’s clean energy regulator is the Neoen Numurkah Solar Farm, located 20km from Shepparton in Victoria.
 The agrisolar project combines sheep farming with solar energy production across 515 hectares, generating 255,000 megawatt hours of electricity annually, that powers 51,000 homes.

-In the case study, the farm has also reported unexpected benefits, such as irrigating grass beneath the panels from the moisture that accumulates overnight, allowing sheep to graze even during drought.
-The partnership also reduced the need for mowing and pesticides, while providing them with shade and protection.
+In the case study, the farm has also reported unexpected benefits such as irrigating grass beneath the panels from the moisture that accumulates overnight, allowing sheep to graze underneath even during drought.
+It also reduced the need for mowing and pesticides, and provided them with shade and protection.

 Community first